jmayhugh1/CSCE314/JAVAassignments/HW6/hw6skeleton/README.txt

 From Bart to Homer: flooding the message queue...
 From Bart to Homer: flooding the message queue...
 -reason for the difference in output
 Each member in the family has a different thread.
-These multiple threads can cause it to run in an unpredicatble order.
+These multiple threads can cause it to run in an unpredictable order.
 This order is affected by things out of my control like operating system scheduling.
 Once the first three messages are sent then the two threads for homer and bart are operating independently, causing homer's message to have different placings within barts floods of text.